 We have a clear, strategic 3-part model approach for Pupil Premium funding provision, which focuses on the following:

 Our determined and committed leadership team and wider staff ensure that Pupil Premium funding and provision impacts achievement, attendance and pastoral care.
-This includes an identified governor having responsibility for Pupil Premium, the Principal and SLT being responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
-The Principal and Vice Principal regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.
+This includes an identified governor having responsibility for Pupil Premium, the Principal and Senior Leadership Team being responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
+The Principal and Deputy Principal regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.

 At St Augustine’s Primary School a yearly Pupil Premium Strategy Review is completed.
-The first review strategy will be completed for the end of the academic year 2019.
+The next Pupil Premium Strategy Review will be completed in February 2022.